cyberphor/pivot2osint/README.md

 ```

 ## Installation
-Download `pivot2osint` from GitHub, make it executable, and then, copy it to a directory within your environment path.
+Download `pivot2osint` from GitHub, make it executable, and copy it to a directory within your environment path.
 ```bash
 git clone https://github.com/cyberphor/pivot2osint.git
 chmod 755 ./pivot2osint/pivot2osint.py